c2cfirstaid/coast2coast-redcross-generator/README.txt

 6. Run the app:
    streamlit run app.py

 7. Your browser will open the app.
-Upload your files and download the reports.
+Upload your files and download the results.